NOTICE: Classes canceled today due to weather conditions. Check Blackboard for communication from your instructors.

 The checklist below will help you navigate the international student admission process.
 If you have any questions, don’t hesitate to contact Denise Emert, admissions counselor for international recruitment, by email at denise.emert@SBUniv.edu or by calling toll-free at (800) 526-5859.

-With more then 80 areas of academic study, SBU can help you pursue your personal and academic goals to set you up for a lifetime of success.
+With more than 100 areas of academic study at the undergraduate and graduate levels, SBU can help you pursue your personal and academic goals to set you up for a lifetime of success.
 Explore our programs and find the one that fits your gifts and interests.

-Get the ball rolling by filling out our online application for undergraduate admission.
-And the best part - it's FREE!
+Get the ball rolling by creating an account and filling out our online application for undergraduate admission.

 To be considered for admission to SBU, you must submit official academic documentation and standardized test scores.
 As an international student, you need to have your official secondary school records submitted to the SBU Office of Undergraduate Admissions.
 These documents must include an English translation if the original document is not in English.

-Applicants from non-English speaking countries must take the Test of English as a Foreign Language (TOEFL).
+Applicants from non-English speaking countries must take the Test of English as a Foreign Language (TOEFL) or the International English Language Test (IELTS) or the Duolingo English Test.
 If you have studied in the United States or an English speaking country within the last three years, you are exempt from this requirement if you have achieved good academic standing at the school(s) you have attended.
 You must score one of the following: